 Our daughter cried when we told her we wouldn’t be able to go to PEI this summer.

-It hadn’t even been on our radar, but apparently it had be on her little barely-five-year-old mind.
+It hadn’t even been on our radar, but apparently it had been on her little barely-five-year-old mind.
 She looks at our photo books constantly and loves seeing the happy pictures of vacations past.

 She must have been looking at the book from a couple of summers ago, when we went on our one-and-only family vacation to PEI for three (or was it four?) nights of camping by the ocean.

 She cried when she brought up PEI and I had to tell her it wasn’t happening.

 Right there in the accountant’s parking lot.

 Nope, this isn’t the light “Happy Friday” post that so many bloggers reserve for the TGIF-iest of days.

 Harder than it NEEDS to be.

 We have been struggling lately because of Reasons and those Reasons were the yucky beyond-our-control kind of Reasons.